Gubbi Veeranna

 Gubbi Hampanna Veeranna (1891 – 1972) was an Indian theatre director.
-He was one of the pioneers and most prolific contributors to Kannada theatre.
+He was one of the pioneers of and most prolific contributors to Kannada theatre.
 He established the drama company, Gubbi Sree Channabasaveshwara Nataka Company, which played a crucial role in promoting the Kannada theatre field.
 He has been conferred the title Nataka Ratna meaning "A Precious Jewel" in the theatre world.
-Gubbi Veeranna laid the foundation stone for the Kannada film industry.
-He established a studio, produced silent films in early days of cinema and produced good Kannada short films, He built theaters and introduced many actors including Dr Rajkumar, G.V Iyer, B.V Karanth, Girish Karnad and others to the Kannada film industry.
+Gubbi Veeranna laid the foundation for the Kannada film industry.
+He established a studio, produced silent films in the early days of cinema and produced good Kannada short films.
+He built theaters and introduced many actors including Dr Rajkumar, G.V Iyer, B.V Karanth, Girish Karnad and others to the Kannada film industry.

-Gubbi Veeranna Nataka Company is the first theatre company in Karnataka to employ female artists to portray female characters on the stage.
+Gubbi Veeranna Nataka Company became the first theatre company in Karnataka to employ female artists to portray female characters on the stage.
 Elephants and horses were also brought on stage in war scenes of Kurukshetra.
 There is a popular saying that the story of Gubbi Veeranna's company is itself the story of the Kannada theatre, which indicates the popularity of this company in the theatre world.
 Apart from theatre, Gubbi Veeranna has also produced films and acted in them as well.
 He set up one of the first film studio's in Bengaluru called the Sree Kanteerava Studios in association with the government and few other personalities like TS Karibasavaiah and V Shankare Gowda.

 In 1955, he was awarded the Sangeet Natak Akademi Award for acting, given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama, and the highest Indian recognition given to practising artists.
 The Government of India awarded him the fourth-highest civilian honour of the Padma Shri, in 1972, for his contributions to arts.